ScienceBasedTargets/SBTi-finance-tool/docs/intro.rst

 Introduction to temperature scoring and portfolio coverage methods
 ==================================================================

+.. note:: This tool implements `Version 1.0 <https://sciencebasedtargets.org/wp-content/uploads/2020/09/Temperature-Rating-Methodology-V1.pdf>`__ of the CDP/WWF Temperature Rating Methodology, for setting and reporting on SBTi Financial Institutions Near-Term Targets.
+For Version 1.5 of the methodology, please refer to the `CDP-WWF Temperature Scoring Methodology <https://www.cdp.net/en/data-licenses/net-zero-alignment-dataset/the-cdp-wwf-temperature-scoring-methodology>`__.

 Three methods are currently supported by the \ `SBTi <https://sciencebasedtargets.org/financial-institutions>`__ for setting targets on scope 3 portfolio emissions: the Sectoral